-We write about a lot of payment card industry-specific staff here on this blog: services, systems, products, best practices, etc. We try to explain, as best we can, how the credit card processing world functions and, more to the point, where your place in it is.
-Some of the things we write about you really, really need to understand very well, others you need to have at least some basic knowledge of, while still others some of you can do perfectly well not even knowing of their existence or meaning.
+We write about a lot of payment card industry-specific staff here in this article: services, systems, products, best practices, etc. We try to explain, as best we can, how the credit card processing world functions and, more to the point, where your place in it is.
+The topics covered below can be categorized into 3 groups: first, the subjects that demand total comprehension.
+Second are topics that require only a basic understanding; and the last group would be of topics that are naturally followed perfectly well without even being aware of their existence or meaning.

-The system that I will review in this article falls squarely into the first of the above categories.
-It is Visa’s payment system, the biggest payment processing platform in the world and the one that is likely to handle the majority of your card transactions.
-So let’s take a look at how Visa works.
+The system that we will review in this article falls squarely into the first of the above categories.
+It is Visa’s payment system, the biggest payment processing platform in the world, and the one that is likely to handle Visa’s system includes technology, products, services, and marketing programs that facilitate the electronic exchange of information and funds among financial institutions, merchants, consumers, businesses, non-profits, and governments.
+Visa defines the rules that enable financial transactions to be completed safely and reliably, including functional and technical specifications.
+The majority of your card transactions.
+So, let’s take a look at how Visa works.

 What Is Visa’s Payment System?